Science and Technology Conference 2017 - Hofburg Palace, Vienna, Austria

 The sixth edition of the CTBTO Science and Technology Conference took place from 26 to 30 June 2017 at Hofburg Palace, Vienna.
 The glamorous past of Vienna’s Hofburg Palace blended with the most advanced technology displayed by the CTBTO.
 The Conference attracted more than a thousand registered participants from over 120 countries, 650 submitted abstracts, nearly 400 posters and over 100 oral presentations, making it the largest of its kind to date.
 Taking advantage of the presence of scientists and leaders of numerous countries, participants engaged in a lively exchange of knowledge and ideas across scientific disciplines.
 Such interaction helps ensure that the Treaty’s global verification regime remains at the forefront of scientific and technical innovation.

-The high-level opening session on Tuesday included keynote speeches by the Executive Secretary of the CTBTO Lassina Zerbo (speech PDF), Princess Sumaya of Jordan, the Minister of Science and Technology of Angola (speech PDF), Maria Candida Pereira Teixeira, and other high-ranking representatives from France and Austria.
+The high-level opening session on Tuesday included keynote speeches by the Executive Secretary of the CTBTO Lassina Zerbo (speech PDF), Princess Sumaya of Jordan (speech PDF), the Minister of Science and Technology of Angola (speech PDF), Maria Candida Pereira Teixeira, and other high-ranking representatives from France and Austria.

 “By any measure, the CTBT’s science-based verification regime is an enormous success.
 The performance of the International Monitoring System already exceeds all expectations at 92 % completion”CTBTO Executive Secretary Lassina Zerbo.